GopherJ/UIConsult/README.md

 3. By default we will use ES6 and babel, so you need to use `import` and `export` to replace `require`

+4. Install `editorconfig` plugin for your IDE to make sure that we have a common basic code format

-4. `vega` requires `libcairo2-dev` `libjpeg-dev` `libgif-dev` installed, you need to install them by yourself.
+5. `vega` requires `libcairo2-dev` `libjpeg-dev` `libgif-dev` installed, you need to install them by yourself.
 On ubuntu, you can install them bu running:

     ```bash
     sudo apt install libcairo2-dev libjpeg-dev libgif-dev